valeryan/larainvite/README.md

 larainvite is a ***laravel*** package, to allow existing users to invite others by email.

-It generates referral code and keep track of status.
+It generates referral token and keep track of status.

 ## Installation